paramaggarwal/blog/content/the-belief-manifesto/index.md

 ---
-title: "The Belief Manifesto"
+title: 'The Belief Manifesto'
-description: "Believing convictions others have championed leads to inflexibility to correct them en-route.
+description: 'Believing convictions others have championed leads to inflexibility to correct them en-route.
 The game changes when circumstances change.
 A different time is a different circumstance.
-A different…"
+A different…'
-date: "2016-02-20T14:00:21.096Z"
+date: '2016-02-20T14:00:21.096Z'
 categories:
   - Manifesto
   - Self Improvement
   - Life Learning